French teams say Tour de France may be held in August

 “That’s huge and essential to the survival of teams,” Lavenu said.

-Reporting by Michel Rose; Additional reporting Richard Martin; Editing by Hugh Lawson and Ken Ferris
+Reporting by Michel Rose; Additional reporting Richard Martin; Editing by Hugh Lawson, Ken Ferris and Toby Davis